-The Title IX Coordinator (Director of Human Resources) shall be informed of all reported complaints of sexual or gender harassment or sexual violence.
-In cases where the person complaining of the harassment (the complainant) and the person complained about (the respondent) are both students, the Associate Provost and Dean of Student Development or the Associate Provost for Graduate and Continuing Studies, dependent upon their undergraduate or graduate student status, in consultation with the Title IX Coordinator (Director of Human Resources), will assume primary responsibility for overseeing the investigation process.
-In all other cases, the Title IX Coordinator (Director of Human Resources) shall assume primary responsibility for overseeing the investigation process.
+The Title IX Coordinator shall be informed of all reported complaints of sexual or gender harassment or sexual violence.
+In cases where the person complaining of the harassment (the complainant) and the person complained about (the respondent) are both students, the Associate Provost and Dean of Student Development or the Associate Provost for Graduate and Continuing Studies, dependent upon their undergraduate or graduate student status, in consultation with the Title IX Coordinator, will assume primary responsibility for overseeing the investigation process.
+In all other cases, the Title IX Coordinator shall assume primary responsibility for overseeing the investigation process.
 If a complaint is filed against the Title IX Coordinator, the University President or any President's Cabinet level administrator, the University retains the right to appoint an investigator and/or decision maker for the purpose of ensuring that the process is fair, impartial, and equitable.